Columbia-Intro-Data-Science/APMAE4990-/README.md

 ### Location: R 7:00pm-9:30pm 1024 Seeley W. Mudd Building

 ### Objectives:
 This course is designed for graduate and advanced undergraduate students who wish to learn the fundamentals of data science and machine learning in the context of real world applications.
-An em- phasis will be placed on problems that companies such as Amazon, Booking.com, Netflix and others use with a slight emphasis on problems arising at The New York Times, where I was a data scientist.
-Despite a focus on applications, the course will be mathematically rigorous, but the goal is to motivate each theorem and problem by a concrete problem arising in industry.
+An em- phasis will be placed on problems that companies such as Amazon, Booking.com, Netflix, Uber/Lyft, The New York Times and others.
+Despite a focus on applications, the course will be mathematically rigorous, but the goal is to motivate each tool by a concrete problem arising in industry.
 The course will follow an online iPython notebook where students can try out various algorithms in real time as we go through the course.

-$$ \sum_k$$
 There will be no midterms or exams, but rather assignments which will be handed in periodically throughout the term.
 The final project will be yours to choose, but will ideally be a productionalized tool developed via a web app that uses some of the methods (or others) taught in this class to solve a concrete problem.